 Tip:Use PowerView to reduce the search results to display only the Knowledge pages for the products that you are interested in.

 My Oracle Support provides a chat feature that enables Oracle Support engineers to contact you through chat about open SRs.
-Details of your chat session are stored in the associated SR.

 Your chat status is shown in the top right of the My Oracle Support page header.
 You can change your status to Available or Not Available.
 If your status is Available, you are visible to Oracle Support engineers.